xyamzw/docs/docs/config/configuration.md

 ### **site_url**

-The address of your AList server, such as `https://pan.example.com`.
+The address of your OpenList server, such as `https://pan.example.com`.
 This address is essential for some features, and thus thry may not work properly if unset:

 - thumbnailing `LocalStorage`
 - previewing site after setting web proxy